HACKERALERT/Picocrypt/README.md

 <strong>MacOS</strong>

 Picocrypt for MacOS is also very easy to use.
 Download the latest, standalone, and portable executable for MacOS <u><strong><a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.10/Picocrypt.app.zip" target="_blank">here</a></u></strong>.
 Older releases are available under Releases.
+After double-clicking, you should see a new Picocrypt executable.

 <strong>Linux</strong>